Docs: Configuration

 alter-wrapper=/usr/local/bin/pt-online-schema-change --execute --alter {CLAUSES} D={SCHEMA},t={TABLE},h={HOST},P={PORT},u={USER},p={PASSWORDX}

-Or this line might be used in a .skeema file to configure service discovery via host-wrapper, to dynamically map host values to database instances, instead of using the host value literally as an address:
+Or this line might be used in a .skeema file to configure service discovery via host-wrapper, to dynamically map host values to database servers, instead of using the host value literally as an address:

 host-wrapper=/path/to/service_discovery_lookup.sh /databases/{ENVIRONMENT}/{HOST}